craftcms/docs/docs/3.x/config/config-settings.md

-The path that users should be redirected to after logging in from the Control Panel.
+The path that users should be redirected to after logging in from the control panel.

-This setting will also come into effect if the user visits the CP’s Login page (`/admin/login`) or the CP’s root URL (/admin) when they are already logged in.
+This setting will also come into effect if a user visits the control panel’s Login page (`/admin/login`) or the control panel’s root URL (/admin) when they are already logged in.

 See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v3/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.